top of page

 WHAT SHOULD I DO IF MY CAMPER WILL BE DROPPED OFF LATE ON OPENING DAY?

 Please email the Firwood Admin at firwood@thefirs.org with the date and time your camper will be arriving/departing.
 It is helpful to do this two weeks prior to arrival/departure.
-When you arrive at camp; please wait at the basketball court to meet a staff member.
 We do not pro-rate for late camper arrival or early departure.

 WHAT HAPPENS IF MY CAMPER NEEDS TO LEAVE CAMP EARLY?

 If your camper needs to leave camp early or leave temporarily for an appointment, e-mail the Firwood Admin at firwood@thefirs.org to arrange and time and location for pick-up.
 A staff member will do their best to have your camper ready and waiting to go upon your arrival.
 We do not prorate for campers who leave early or miss time during the week.
+Please ensure that the person picking up your camper is prepared to show ID upon arrival and they are listed on the "Authorized Pick Up List" on the registration paperwork.

 CAN I CALL OR VISIT MY CAMPER DURING THE WEEK?